 How is your New Year’s Resolution to lose weight going?
-After taking a look at the calendar I was stunned to realize that we’re almost three weeks into 2013 already and since it takes 21 days to form a new habit (AKA: a New Year’s resolution) then you are almost there!
+We’re almost three weeks into 2015 already, and since it takes 21 days to form a new habit (AKA: a New Year’s resolution), then you are almost there!

 It starts by thinking about your resolution.
 Do you dread your resolution?
 Why is that?
 Do you feel like the resolution is similar to a gigantic mountain in front of you that is just too big to climb?
 That is a very common feeling, and there is a solution.
 Break up your resolution into separate miniature hills, ones that you can take on and accomplish without feeling overwhelmed.
 Not only are these hills doable, but when you accomplish them you feel great, making you want to stay on track and keep your resolution!

 For example, exercise:

 Don’t tell yourself that you have to get to the gym and work out every day for hours–that’s a big mountain to climb.
 Instead, tell yourself that you will walk outdoors for five minutes each day (approximately 650 steps on a pedometer).
 That is a tiny hill that you can take on and accomplish without any problem.
 As the days pass by and you conquer those small hills, you’ll realize that you’re already outdoors and walking for five minutes, so why not walk a bit longer.
 Before long you’ll be climbing your own Mt.
 Everest, without even realizing it.

 Another example, food: